II Kings/II Chronicles: Babylon Besieges Judah

 Share

-King James Bible Study[Mark 8:34 And when he had called the people unto him with his disciples also, he said unto them, Whosoever will come after me, let him deny himself, and take up his cross, and follow me.]
+King James Bible Study – [And when he had called the people unto him with his disciples also, he said unto them, Whosoever will come after me, let him deny himself, and take up his cross, and follow me. – Mark 8:34]

-Date: Monday, August 14, 2023
+Date: Thursday, August 14, 2025

-Chapters: II KINGS 24-25, II CHRONICLES 36
+Chapters: II Kings 24-25, II Chronicles 36

-Hello My Brother/Sister/Friend,
+Hello My Friend,

 [2 Kings 24:1-4 In his days Nebuchadnezzar king of Babylon came up, and Jehoiakim became his servant three years: then he turned and rebelled against him.
 2 And the LORD sent against him bands of the Chaldees, and bands of the Syrians, and bands of the Moabites, and bands of the children of Ammon, and sent them against Judah to destroy it, according to the word of the LORD, which he spake by his servants the prophets.
 3 Surely at the commandment of the LORD came this upon Judah, to remove them out of his sight, for the sins of Manasseh, according to all that he did; 4 And also for the innocent blood that he shed: for he filled Jerusalem with innocent blood; which the LORD would not pardon.]

-Once they had taken all the Jews out of the city, the temple, the palace, and all the wealthy homes were burned, completely destroyed.
-All the glory in Jerusalem, the city of David, the Temple, and everything David and Solomon built for God was reduced to nothing, but ashes and crumbled walls.
-Remember, the poorest people were still in the land, but would soon be put to use.
+All the glory in Jerusalem, the city of David, the temple, and everything David and Solomon built for God was reduced to nothing, but ashes and crumbled walls and it would remain that way for seventy years.
+However, not every Jew was gone, Jeremiah was still there, but so were the poorest people and they would soon be put to use while they were there.

-[left of the poor of the land to be vinedressers and husbandmen.]
 God, is allowing His faithful to be in the fire of His judgment, He is trying our reins to see if we are going to endure it with Him or rebel.
 God, is calling on us and is depending on us.
 Are we going to stand up and help Him get people on the safe foundation of Christ?
 God, needs willing vessels, people who are not double minded, not trying to be God, and are strong in their faith.
 We need to stand true to Jesus, not fight with each other, love one another as Jesus does, and not provoke each other with pride and ridiculous laws that God never made or condoning sin as the norm.

 [James 4:10-14 Humble yourselves in the sight of the Lord, and he shall lift you up.
 11 Speak not evil one of another, brethren.
 He that speaketh evil of his brother, and judgeth his brother, speaketh evil of the law, and judgeth the law: but if thou judge the law, thou art not a doer of the law, but a judge.
 12 There is one lawgiver, who is able to save and to destroy: who art thou that judgest another?
 13 Go to now, ye that say, To day or to morrow we will go into such a city, and continue there a year, and buy and sell, and get gain: 14 Whereas ye know not what shall be on the morrow.
 For what is your life?
 It is even a vapour, that appeareth for a little time, and then vanisheth away.]